bcdev/jpy/README.md

 * Java API for accessing Python objects (`jpy.jar`)

-The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely ESA BEAM (http://www.brockmann-consult.de/beam/).
+The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application that is entirely programmed in Java, namely ESA [BEAM](http://www.brockmann-consult.de/beam/).
-Writing such Python plug-ins for a Java application usually requires a bi-directional communication between Java and Python, namely the Python extension code must be able to calling back into the Java APIs.
+Writing such Python plug-ins for a Java application usually requires a bi-directional communication between Java and Python, thus the Python extension code must be able to calling back into the Java APIs.

 How to Build